fabio-d/minitel-native/rom-emulation/firmware/README.md

 ### If `OPERATING_MODE` is `embedded`

-Connect the Pico's USB port to the computer while keeping the `BOOTSEL` button pressed, and a new virtual disk drive will appear to be connected.
+Connect the Pico's USB port to the computer while keeping the `BOOTSEL` button pressed, and a new virtual disk drive will appear.
 Copy `build/rom-emulator-embedded.uf2` into it.
 The disk drive will disconnect at the end of the process and the Pico's on-board LED will start to blink, indicating that the ROM emulation software is running.